Frequently Asked Questions

-3. Borrowers may borrow a total up to 5 dvds at any one time.
+3. Borrowers may have a maximum of 5 DVDs checked out at any time.

 4. The loan period is seven (7) days.
-(If the date due should fall on a Sunday, Holiday, or any other day the library is closed, the DVD will be due on the following day that the library is open.)
+If the date due should fall on a Sunday, a holiday, or any other day the library is closed, the DVD will be due on the following day that the library is open.
 [Effective November 1st, 2013]

 8. DVDs may not be left in the book drop.
 Please make sure cases are securely closed.

 9. DVDs are licensed only for non-commercial private exhibition in homes.
 Any other use or copying is strictly prohibited by law.

-Your Elizabeth Borrower's card may be used at the Elmora Branch, La Corte Branch, and the E'port Branch of the Elizabeth Public Library.
-It may also be used at the Hillside Public Library and most libraries located in Union and Middlesex counties except for the East Brunswick, Summit, Westfield, and Woodbridge Public Libraries).
+Your Elizabeth Borrower's card may be used at the Main Library, the Elmora Branch, the La Corte Branch, and the E'port Branch of the Elizabeth Public Library.
+It may also be used at the Hillside Public Library, any LMxAC member library, and most libraries located in Union and Middlesex counties except for the East Brunswick, Summit, Westfield, and Woodbridge Public Libraries.